eanbowman/bench-brewing-2.0/README.md

 Overwrite any files in the destination.
 These are custom node modules you need.

+Step 5 - Unzip node_modules.zip into brew2_0 folder over top of any existing node_modules folder §

-Step 5 - Install any missing node modules
+Step 6 - Install any missing node modules (should not be necessary but added just in case)

 	Try running the following:

 	gulp

 	The server might fail to start.
 This is due to missing modules.

 	The output will be like:
 	Error: Cannot find module 'gulp-git'

 	The name in quotes will change each time you run gulp.
 You may have to do this multiple times.

 	npm install gulp-git

-Then go back to Step 5 until it runs properly.
+	Then go back to Step 6 until it runs properly.

-Step 6 - Run local gulp (this will start the server, run this any time you want to start working on it)
+Step 7 - Run local gulp (this will start the server, run this any time you want to start working on it)

 gulp

+§ The node modules are ignored because they can cause issues with git in various OSes if included in the repository.
+The filesystem links don't get created properly if they are simply checked out between Windows and MacOS for some reason.
+Have to figure out why that is, but for now keeping them in a ZIP file will have to do.